gitsourcebased/ascr/ezmng.md

-Hello, Welcome to Use EasyManagerTool!
+Hello, Welcome to Use EasyManagerTool!!https://66561234.com